On this page:

-You should plan your field experiences so that you have one your sophomore year (ED 2650), one your junior year (ED 2750), and one your senior year (ED 4250).
+You should plan your field experiences so that you have one your sophomore year (ED 2650) and one your junior year (ED 2750).
 These are all labeled as "Phase 1 experiences".

-It is important that the Phase I field experiences be completed simultaneously with the following courses:
+It is important that the Phase 1 field experiences be completed simultaneously with the following courses:

 - ED 2650 field experience taken with ED 2600